Mojang/minecraft-debugger/README.md

 <h1 align="center">
   <br>
-  Minecraft Bedrock Edition JavaScript Debugger
+  Minecraft Bedrock Debugger
   <br>
 </h1>

-<h4 align="center">Debug your JavaScript code running in Minecraft Bedrock Edition, from Visual Studio Code.</h4>
+<h4 align="center">Debug your JavaScript code running in Minecraft Bedrock, from Visual Studio Code.</h4>

-This Visual Studio Code extension will assist in debugging your JavaScript code when used in Minecraft Bedrock Edition clients and within Bedrock Dedicated Server.
+This Visual Studio Code extension will assist in debugging your JavaScript code when used in Minecraft Bedrock clients and within Bedrock Dedicated Server.
 See more about the JavaScript capabilities at https://aka.ms/startwithmcscript, and see https://aka.ms/mcscriptdebugging for more on how to get started with script debugging in Minecraft.

 ### Supported features